SionHwang/SionHwang/README.md

 <!--
 **SionHwang/SionHwang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-__< ENGLISH Introduce >__
-Hi, i'm sionhwang who is a High School Student in ROK. i'm very interest apply computer science and math application methods in ict.
-But, i'm still need to do study.
-Because now i forget what i thought i knew exactly.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...